 2. Sign up for our Potty Training Program

 Need a little more help and support?
 Sign up for our FREE potty program.
 It’s full of step-by-step advice to walk you through the entire potty training process – from the first time you introduce the potty to how to throw a potty training party to celebrate your success at the end.

-Each week we’ll be sending you the most effective hacks on potty training.
-A step-by-step plan of action on when to start, supplies to buy, how to keep it silly, and handle set backs.
+Sign up, and you’ll receive the most effective hacks on potty training including a step-by-step plan of action on when to start, supplies to buy, how to keep it silly, how to handle set backs and more!
 Click here to join now.

 3. Stock up on Supplies – like Kandoo Flushable Wipes

 Kandoo Flushable Cleansing Wipes clean up to 30% better than toilet paper.
 The wipes pop up with the push of a button, making them perfect for little hands.
 Added bonus?
 No more using too much (or too little) toilet paper.